How much protein should I eat?

 What happens to your body when you eat protein

 The protein and amino acids start repairing the muscle tissues that have been damaged during training, making them stronger and able to cope with the demands placed on them.
 This process is called protein synthesis.
 The proteins in your cells are repaired and replaced, becoming stronger so they can handle the stress that is placed on them.
 The important thing to remember is, for your training to be effective, you need to trigger protein synthesis in the body.

 Whether you’re training in the gym, on the track, or in another sporting environment, it’s important to get all aspects of nutrition right.
 If you’re looking to see results, and recover to meet your fitness goal, eating the right amount of protein is key.

-Researchers at the University of Kent tested three different groups of people.
+Researchers at the University of Kent tested 3 different groups of people.
 The first group ate a low protein diet, which was only 0.9 grams of protein per kilogram of bodyweight.
 The second consumed 1.4 grams of protein per kilogram of bodyweight.
 The third group consumed 2.4 grams of protein per kilogram of bodyweight.
 The study involved both sedentary and strength training groups.

 The results showed that participants in group one, the low protein group, did not eat enough protein to trigger protein synthesis.
 In group two, 1.4 grams was enough to activate protein synthesis.
 In group three, the results showed that although participants had an increased intake of protein, this did not increase protein synthesis more than group two.

-So try to eat 1.4 grams of protein per kilogram of bodyweight.
 We recently wrote a post that gave a run-down of egg yolk nutrition that gave for and against arguments, see what you think here.